Be a better human by being open to change!

 It is not just what you say that is important; it is also how you say it!
 Both actions and attitude speak louder than words; team members must look at themselves and understand the accurate impression they convey to their customers and coworkers with their tone and mood.

 Complaints happen!
 What matters the most is what you do next.
-In this sensitivity training module, we will review the importance of dealing with a complaint correctly.
+In this module, we will review the importance of dealing with a complaint correctly.